Your Highness: Critical reception

 David Edelstein of New York magazine gave a favorable review, describing the film as "a cunning weave of low and high".
 Yahoo! described the "Raunchy Sex Comedy Wrapped Up in a Noble Quest" as "overall, sets and scenery were fantastic and photography was incredible...a awesome, piece of foolishness wrapped up as a Period Piece...more in common with American Pie than it did to Lord of the Rings.
-Richard Corliss, who admired McBride's and Green's earlier work, said he felt a "kind of head-swiveling awe in Your Highness‘s concentration of aimless inanity, in the purity of its devotion to its own louche principles.
+Richard Corliss, who admired McBride's and Green's earlier work, said he felt a "kind of head-swiveling awe in Your Highnesss concentration of aimless inanity, in the purity of its devotion to its own louche principles.
 Like members of some post-Dadaist collective, the filmmakers have dedicated themselves to memorializing every first, wrong impulse that popped into their heads, while ruthlessly excising any vestige of wit or narrative niceties as being too linear, dude."

-James Franco received a Razzie nomination for Worst Supporting Actor for the film, but lost to Al Pacino in Jack and Jill.
+James Franco received a Razzie nomination for Worst Supporting Actor for the film, losing to Al Pacino in Jack and Jill.

-James Franco would later poke fun at the film's poor reception during his Comedy Central Roast, saying "I agreed to do this roast because I wanted to do something I've never done before — something that has zero artistic value, something nobody will remember three months from now, something that's offensive, homophobic, and stars horrifically untalented people and something that's only a big deal to a handful of teenage stoners on Twitter.
+James Franco would later poke fun at the film's poor reception during his Comedy Central Roast, saying, "I agreed to do this roast because I wanted to do something I've never done before — something that has zero artistic value, something nobody will remember three months from now, something that's offensive, homophobic, and stars horrifically untalented people, and something that's only a big deal to a handful of teenage stoners on Twitter.
 You might say, 'James, didn't you just describe Your Highness?'
 I wouldn't know, I didn't see Your Highness."
 On his first-ever interview on The Howard Stern Show to promote the film Spring Breakers, Franco was surprised to hear Stern compliment Your Highness, asking incredulously, "You liked that?"
 He attributed the film's lackluster performance to its "tricky" blend of lowbrow humor and medieval swords and sorcerers, a combination that hadn't worked well since Monty Python and the Holy Grail.